Considering Sony Group Corporation (SONY) as a potential investment: What Should You Do? - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of SONY by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 7.98 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 1039.32.
+We take a closer look at SONY’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 8.11 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 1056.63.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.40 and its Current Ratio is at 0.60.
 In the meantime, Its Debt-to-Equity ratio is 0.53 whereas as Long-Term Debt/Eq ratio is at 0.19.

 Upgrades & Downgrades